-In response to an audit of HR practice the College launched a consultation with all non-academic staff on the terms and conditions of their employment.
-The objective is to offer all staff a new contract of employment, with improved terms in a number of areas, and to harmonise and modernise practices within and across departments.
-This consultation is one way in which the College is addressing the risks of failing to recruit and retain excellent staff in a city where living costs are particularly high.
-A further significant development in this respect is that in 2021-22, building on its existing Living Wage Foundation accreditation, the College also decided to become an Oxford Living Wage employer.
-This initiative promotes liveable earnings for workers in Oxford and the College is pleased to support it.
+In 2022-23 the College also concluded a consultation with all non-academic staff on the terms and conditions of their employment.
+The objective was to offer all staff a new contract of employment, with improved terms in a number of areas, and to harmonise and modernise practices within and across departments.
+The consultation was thus one way in which the College is addressing the risks of failing to recruit and retain excellent staff in a city where living costs are particularly high.
+The College was extremely gratified to note that all members of staff accepted a new contract: the result of this exercise is that all staff now have the same full-time-equivalent hours (eliminating a longstanding difference in treatment between office and domestic staff), all staff are entitled to holiday leave that equals that offered by many other colleges and the University of Oxford, and enhanced rates are offered for overtime.
+There are also many other positive developments, including the introduction of non-contractual flexible working and clearer policies governing TOIL (time-off-in-lieu), overtime, and holiday leave.